Trust and privacy

 Square icon presets are built in

-The route starts from practical favicon and app-icon sizes so it feels like an icon workflow, not just another resize form.
+The page starts from practical favicon and app-icon sizes so it feels like an icon workflow, not just another resize form.

 Reliable PNG export stays central

-The workstation keeps the safest browser-native icon path in view instead of overpromising specialized container support.
+The workstation keeps the safest browser icon export in view instead of overpromising specialized container support.

 Capability notes